caiy7/caiy7.github.io/_posts/2018-7-21-luther-project.md

 title: Use Linear Regression Model to Predict Salaries from Start Up Companies
 ---

-It's the 3rd week at Metis and my second project (code "Luther") - build linear regression model on information obtained from webpages.
-I though it would cool if I cool if I could build a model to predict salaries from the information about the job and the company, since i will be in the market two and a half months later.
+When I saw the estimated salaries feature on the job post from Glassdoor, I though it would cool if I could do something simiar: to build a model to predict salaries and to gain insights on the factors that impact salaries.
+And I did it.

-### SCOPE
-Predicting salaries of jobs posted, focusing small-mid size start-up company.

 ### DATA
-I scraped around 1900 job posts from around 900 companies from [Angel List](https://angel.co) using Selinium and BeutifulSoup.
+Around 1900 job posts from around 900 companies from [AngelList](https://angel.co) were scaped using Selinium and BeutifulSoup.

-After removing outliers or records that were out of scope of this project, eg. jobs from companies with over>500 people, I had a final data set of 1601 records.
-Each record has numeric features like requirement in minimal experience, number of currently employees, number of job openings in the company; a few simple categorical features, such as visa support, 401k, minimal degree requirement and etc. In addition to that, I also have some features in pure text, which will need NLP prepross before incorport them in the model.
+After clean up, I had a final data set of 1601 records.
+Some of the features are listed below:
+- **numeric features:**
+minimal experience requirement, number of currently employees, number of job openings in the company and etc.
+- **categorical features:**
+visa support, 401k, minimal degree requirement and etc.
+- **text features:**
+title, job description, skills requirement, company product info and etc.

+The text features needs further process before they can be incorporated in the model.

 ### MODEL SELECTION
-Pairplot on the numeric feature didn't show apparent correlation between the target and any of the numberic feature.
-Thus I decided to build a simple linear regression model on all the numeric features and the simple categorical features as the baseline.
-There features included 401k, minimal experience requirement, insurance, stocked kitchen, visa, employee number, investor number, job opening number, minimal degree requirement, company size, equity, job types(Full time, intern and etc.)
+Pairplot on the numeric features didn't show any obvious correlation between the target and the features.
+To start with, I built a simple linear regression model using all the numeric features and the categorical features as the baseline.
+The features included 401k, minimal experience requirement, insurance, stocked kitchen, visa, employee number, investor number, job opening number, minimal degree requirement, company size, equity, job types(full time, intern and etc.)

-I took out 15% of the records as holdout set and all the following models were reported via cross validation with cv=5.
+15% of the data were set aside as holdout set and  cross validation with cv=5 was performed on the rest of the data.

-The initial model gave an R2 of 0.20 and RMSE of $34,882.80, which is far from ideal.
-The distribution of residual were approximately symmetrical, indicating that adding polynomial might not help.
+The baseline model gave an R2 of 0.20 and RMSE of $34,882.80, which was far from ideal.
+The distribution of residuals are roughly symmetrical, implying that adding polynomial terms might not improve the model significantly.
 <img src = '../images/07212018/baseline_residual.png'>

-Then I tried log transform of the numerical features which showed a little improvement.
-And adding interaction between the features didn't help at all.
+I also tried log transformation of features and adding interactions, but the model was not improved.

-Regularization of the above models didn't improve the R2, indicating that there's more bias in the model than variance.

-I decided to incorporate the rest features sequencially to the model.

-Intuitively, location of the should have some predictive power.
-Expensive cities usually offer higher salar.
-This added around more features to the model.
-After regularization, the R2 of the model improved to around 0.36.
+Intuitively, location of the job should have some predictive power.
+Expensive cities tend to offer higher salaries to attract candidates.
+As location is a categorical feature with high cardinality, I added regularization to the model in order to avoid overfitting.
+The R2 of the model was then improved to around 0.36 after adding location to the model.
 This was encouraging.
-I decided to incorporate features like skill requirement, job title, job descripton and ect.
-As the values in those features didn't fall into a few categories, I used the CountVectorizer tool from scikit-learn to transform the text information into matrices of counts of words for the linear regression model.

-I added job skill requirement, job skill requirement, job title, job description, company segmentation and company product information sequencentially.
-Incorporating those features inceased the R2 of my model gradually.
-And in all the cross validation test, Lasso perfermed better than Ridge in terms of R2.
+To process the pure text features, I used the feature extraction tool - CountVectorizer from scikit-learn.
+It converts a collection of documents into vectors of word counts, which can be used as features in the regression model.
+Adding those text features did improved the model significantly.

 ### RESULT
-#### Final Model
-I used following parameter for my final model:
+In my final model, the R2 was about 3 fold of the baseline model and the RMSE decrease by more than 10k.

+**Model hyperparameters:**
 - Lasso
 - lambda = 660
-- maxfeature = 1000 (CountVecterizer)
+- maxfeature = 1000 (CountVectorizer)

 **Test score on holdout test**
-R2 = 0.64
+- R2 = 0.64
-RMSE = $24,1690.12
+- RMSE = $24,1690.12
 The total input feature number was 4284.
 After regularization, only 549 features remained.

 Here are the top 10 postive and negative coefficients.